Capstone Certificate in Communication Sciences and Disorders

 Most Capstone Certificate students will take all nine courses (24 credits total), but in some cases one or two courses may be waived depending on coursework taken previously, during the undergraduate degree; the minimum number of credits required for the certificate is 18.

-To qualify for enrollment in CD371 during the second semester of the Capstone sequence, students must have a 3.0 grade-point average for the four courses taken during the first semester.
+To qualify for enrollment in CD371 during the second semester of the Capstone sequence, students must have a 3.0 grade-point average across CSD201, CSD202, and CSD240.
+A 3.0 grade-point average in these classes qualifies the student to take CSD371 in the Spring semester.
+To earn the Capstone Certificate, CSD371 must be completed in the Spring semester.

 Admissions Requirements and Process